10 Reasons to Outsource to the Philippines

 The time difference guarantees there’s business continuity for businesses that cater to consumers 24/7.
 While customer service reps in the US sleep, a team of agents in the Philippines take over in providing support and guidance to consumers.

-The flexibility of an outsourced teams presents a secondary benefit to you.
+The flexibility of outsourced teams presents a secondary benefit to you.
 You don’t have to worry when your employees at home are on holiday or sick, or when they had to retire, move away, or change jobs.
 With a team of trained workers at your disposal, you can fill the gaps in your work processes without putting your operations on hold.
 You may lose people due to major life events, but your business will continue to run like a well-oiled machine.

 7. Every year, state universities and colleges in the Philippines produce, on average, more than 200,000 graduates with baccalaureate degrees in business and medical courses.

 Most college graduates have a business or medical degree.
-Some have an IT-related degrees while others have baccalaureate degrees in science and engineering.
+Some have IT-related degrees while others have baccalaureate degrees in science and engineering.

 - business administration